Satori-Nakamoto/simplewallet-guide/guide.md

 ### Multisig wallet

 **Warning: It's best to start this process with a new wallet.
-Making a wallet that's in use into a multisig wallet will cause all the wallet's existing funds to need to meet the multisig wallet requirements.**
+Making a wallet that's in use into a multisig wallet will cause all the wallet's existing funds to be subject to the multisig wallet requirements.**

-Let's make a 2/3 multisig wallet- meaning a wallet that is shared between 3 parties and requires the signature of 2 of the parties to send a transaction.
+Let's make a 2/3 multisig wallet- meaning a wallet that is shared between 3 parties and requires the signature of 2 of the parties in order to send a transaction.
 After generating a new wallet (or 3 in the case of this tutorial example) we start by doing:

 `prepare_multisig`